Select Page

 • Various Northwest and SPEEA Committees

-• Joint Workforce Committee (Current)
+• Joint Workforce Committee

 My vision for SPEEA is a union that is smart, passionate, and acts strategically.

-My experience has included working with engineering, manufacturing, leadership, suppliers, and the FAA.
+That work has included working with engineering, manufacturing, leadership, suppliers, and the FAA.

 Leaders need to be active, physically present in the workplace, yet still available virtually.

-Being President is to use my experiences in being your advocate.
+I want to use my experiences in being your advocate.

 I am always ready for the fight and want to include you.